Health Lope

 Why is It Important To Stop Tongue Sucking?

-Before discussing breaking this habit, it is important to know its downsides.
-Tongue sucking has several side effects that affect your overall personality and oral health.
-It would help if you stopped tongue-sucking because
+Before discussing breaking this habit, it is vital to know its downsides.
+It has several side effects that affect your overall personality and oral health.
+It would help if you stopped finger or thumb-sucking because

 • It may cause pain due to excessive and prolonged sucking